Madhur1997/stockscraper-web/README.md

 # stockscraper-web
-Web version of stockscraper built in Go, React JS, gRPC web
+Web version of stockscraper built in Go, React JS, gRPC web.

 # To run: